 - That the abuser is a U.S. citizen or lawful permanent resident;

 - Good faith marriage (where the qualifying relationship is that of a spouse);

 - Battery or extreme cruelty;

 If the abuser is not a legal permanent resident or U.S. citizen, or the victim is not legally married, the victim may be eligible for a U visa.

 U visa permits the holder to stay in the U.S. and obtain work authorization for up to four years.
 Applicants for U nonimmigrant status can also petition for certain family members.
 A person with U visa status can usually apply for permanent residency after having a valid U nonimmigrant status for three years.
 The U visa petition can be accompanied by an application that waives unlawful entry and other immigration violations.

-We have successfully represented many U visa applicants.
-If you or a family member has been the victim of a crime.
-Contact Becker & Lee LLP to learn more about how we can help.
+We have successfully represented many VAWA and U visa applicants.
+Contact Becker & Lee LLP if you or a family member has been the victim of a crime.